Dushkaaaa/To-Do-App/README.md

-# 🎮 Game 2048 – Classic Puzzle Game
+# 🎮 To-Do App – Simple Task Manager

 ## 🗒️ Description
 **To-Do App** — Is a simple browser-based task management application.
 The user can create, edit, delete, and mark tasks as completed.
 All actions are synchronized with the server using the **fetch API**.